fpcasale/GPPVAE/README.md

 ## Problems

-If you encounter any problem, please contact [Francesco Paolo Casale](frcasale@microsoft.com).
+If you encounter any issue, please, [report it](https://github.com/limix/limix-core/issues/new).

 ## License